apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **channel**             --
-**type**                --            The component type name, needs to be ``hdfs`` **hdfs.path**           --            HDFS directory path (eg hdfs://namenode/flume/webdata/) hdfs.timeZone           Local Time    Name of the timezone that should be used for resolving the directory path, e.g. America/Los_Angeles. hdfs.filePrefix         FlumeData     Name prefixed to files created by Flume in hdfs directory hdfs.rollInterval       30            Number of seconds to wait before rolling current file
+**type**                --            The component type name, needs to be ``hdfs`` **hdfs.path**           --            HDFS directory path (eg hdfs://namenode/flume/webdata/) hdfs.filePrefix         FlumeData     Name prefixed to files created by Flume in hdfs directory hdfs.rollInterval       30            Number of seconds to wait before rolling current file
-                                      (0 = never roll based on time interval) hdfs.rollSize           1024          File size to trigger roll, in bytes (0: never roll based on file size) hdfs.rollCount          10            Number of events written to file before it rolled (0 = never roll based on number of events) hdfs.batchSize          1             number of events written to file before it flushed to HDFS hdfs.txnEventMax        100 hdfs.codeC              --            Compression codec. one of following : gzip, bzip2, lzo, snappy hdfs.fileType           SequenceFile  File format: currently ``SequenceFile``, ``DataStream`` or ``CompressedStream`` (1)DataStream will not compress output file and please don't set codeC (2)CompressedStream requires set hdfs.codeC with an available codeC hdfs.maxOpenFiles       5000 hdfs.writeFormat        --            "Text" or "Writable" hdfs.appendTimeout      1000 hdfs.callTimeout        10000 hdfs.threadsPoolSize    10            Number of threads per HDFS sink for HDFS IO ops (open, write, etc.) hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS
+                                      (0 = never roll based on time interval) hdfs.rollSize           1024          File size to trigger roll, in bytes (0: never roll based on file size) hdfs.rollCount          10            Number of events written to file before it rolled (0 = never roll based on number of events) hdfs.batchSize          100           number of events written to file before it is flushed to HDFS hdfs.codeC              --            Compression codec. one of following : gzip, bzip2, lzo, snappy hdfs.fileType           SequenceFile  File format: currently ``SequenceFile``, ``DataStream`` or ``CompressedStream`` (1)DataStream will not compress output file and please don't set codeC (2)CompressedStream requires set hdfs.codeC with an available codeC hdfs.maxOpenFiles       5000          Allow only this number of open files.
+If this number is exceeded, the oldest file is closed. hdfs.writeFormat        --            "Text" or "Writable" hdfs.callTimeout        10000         Number of milliseconds allowed for HDFS operations, such as open, write, flush, close.
+                                      This number should be increased if many HDFS timeout operations are occurring. hdfs.threadsPoolSize    10            Number of threads per HDFS sink for HDFS IO ops (open, write, etc.) hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS